 A male badger is a boar (but never boring), a female is a sow (yet rarely seen sewing), and a young badger is a cub (definitely not a scout).
 Badger colonies or communities are often called clans.
 With that in mind, we created our own wine community called the Badger Clan Wine Club.
 It’s a way to remain connected to Hamel Family Wines, fellow HFW devotees, and to ensure continued access to the latest releases of our wines.

 A Badger Clan membership is an ideal way to ensure continued access to HFW’s latest releases while remaining connected to the Badger Clan community.
 Through signature wine club-only events, including Camp Hamel, The Badger Hour and The Badger Clan Supper Club, the desirability, intimacy, and sense of community multiplies each year.
 These events feature a medley of HFW favorites like great wine, scrumptious food, distinctive music and creative entertainment.
 Members also have priority access to Lighting of the Vines, HFW’s annual community holiday gathering featuring a vineyard lighting orchestrated to holiday music.

 Each Experience is privately led by an Estate Ambassador, includes a tour, and wine tasting, and can include food pairings.
 In addition, a “dry” tasting is offered for non-wine drinkers who are enjoying the Experience with others.

 Please CALLcall 707.996.5800 or to request a reservation.

-All tours are appointment only, and are available Thursday at 1pm and 3pm, and Friday through Monday at 10am, 1pm and 3pm.
+We are open by appointment for all Experiences Thursday at 1pm and 3pm, and Friday through Monday at 10am, 1pm and 3pm.
 On Tuesday and Wednesday we offer our Estate Experience and Collectors’ Experience at 10am, 1pm and 3pm.